 - Which layers perform error detection and flow control?

-On receiving and while transmission of information, Layer 2 – Data Link layer decode and encode data into bits.
+On receiving and while transmission of information, Layer 2 – Data Link layer decodes and encodes data into bits.
 The data link layer can be further divided into two sublayers: The Media Access Control (MAC) layer and the Logical Link Control (LLC) layer.
 This layer also does the task of error checking and flow control.

 - What is the difference between half-duplex and full-duplex?